kennethrisa/Stats/README.md

 Edit stats1.php, find $url and provide your api key after key=yourKey

 # Oxide plugin:
-SQLStats.zip - Unzip this and add it to your plugin directory.
+SQLStats.cs - Add this to your plugin directory.
+(Some feature are removed for performance gain)

 Plugin is now unmaintaned: http://oxidemod.org/threads/stats-unmaintained.9849/ Use it on your own risk.